KannonZenetism/zenetism-field-physics/lattice-mathematics/LM01-mathematical-foundations.md

 where species and environments are sovereign resonance subsystems.

 Centropy = lawful interrelation.
-Entropy = collapse, domination, or invasive homogenization.
+Entropy = collapse, coercion, or invasive homogenization.

 **Use Case**